 Space heaters cause thousands of fires every year.
 So, as a general rule, people who own and use an electric heater should just be careful and avoid situations that could present a fire hazard or someone getting burned.

-Are they safe for kids?
+Are space heaters safe for kids?